AbhishekKumar-0311/Micro-Projects/EDA-Volcanos-of-the-Holocene/README.md

 ![7b](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/7b.png)

+We can observe the majority of volcanic eruption is in Interquartile range with values between 686 and 2500 m.

 **_8. Compare the distribution of elevation by plate type with summary statistics and a boxplot.
 Is there a difference in elevation by plate type?_**

+The subduction zone has high number of Volcanoes with high Elevations.

 ![8a](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/8a.png)

 ![8b](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/8b.png)

+We can clearly see, the number of volacoes with Platetype = 3 is very high with maximum elevation.

 **_9. Inter-plate earthquakes are responsible for around 90% of the total seismic energy produced globally each year.
 Is our data consistent with this value?
 Why/why not?_**

 ![9](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/9.png)

+Inter-plate earthquakes are responsible for around 90% of the total seismic energy produced globally each year.
+This is clearly visible with the chart above.
+And hence our data is consistent with the analysis.

 ### Conclusion :